-- The Row label field value is used in Excel so users can easily identify the row.
+- A Row label.
+The Row label field value is used in Excel so users can easily identify the row.
 It appears as the cell value for a linked cell, in the Data Selector pane, and in the Information card.

-- The Key column field value provides the unique ID for the row.
+- A Key column.
+The Key column field value provides the unique ID for the row.
 This value enables Excel to link a cell to a specific row in the table.

 - A Description.

-After you publish or import the dataset to the Power BI service, the featured table is displayed in the Excel Data Types Gallery.
-You and other report creators can also create reports built on this dataset.
+After you publish or import the semantic model to the Power BI service, the featured table appears in the Excel Data Types Gallery.
+You and other report creators can also create reports built on this semantic model.

-- Excel caches the list of data types so you need to restart Excel to see newly published featured tables.
+- Restart Excel.
+Excel caches the list of data types so you need to restart Excel to see newly published featured tables.

-- Some datasets aren't supported.
-Featured tables defined in those datasets won’t appear in Excel.
+- Because some semantic models aren't supported, featured tables defined in those semantic models don't appear in Excel.
 See the next section, Considerations and limitations, for details.

 The Data Types experience in Excel is similar to a lookup function.
 It takes a cell value provided by the Excel sheet, and searches for matching rows in Power BI featured tables.
 The search experience has the following behaviors:

 Row matching is based on text columns in the featured table.
-It uses the same indexing as Power BI Q&A capability, which is optimized for English-language search.
-Searching in other languages may not result in accurate matches.
+It uses the same indexing as Power BI Q&A capability, which is optimized for the English-language search.
+Searching in other languages might not result in accurate matches.

 Featured tables use Power BI Q&A indexing when users query data in those tables.
-See How does indexing work with Q&A? for details.
+For more information, see How does indexing work with Q&A.

 Most numerical columns aren't considered for matching.
-If the Row Label or Key Column are numeric, they are included for matching.
+If the Row label or Key column is numeric, they're included for matching.

 Matching is based on Exact and Prefix matches for individual search terms.
 A cell’s value is split based on spaces or other whitespace characters like tabs.
 Then each word is considered a search term.
 A row’s text field values are compared to each search term for Exact and Prefix matches.
 A Prefix match is returned if the row’s text field starts with the search term.
 For example, if a cell contains “Orange County”, then “Orange” and “County” are distinct search terms.